 If the victim(s) requires medical attention, see the information tab regarding Medical Emergencies.

-Remain calm and reassure students that all possible actions are being taken care of for the injure person and the protect others.
+Remain calm and reassure students that all possible actions are being taken care of for the injured person and for the protection of others.